A Coronavirus Worldometer, with up to the hour figures.

 Times changed.
 Freedom was felt, the fear of dying are themes felt both in 1944 and 2020 on a worldwide scale.
 Things brightened somewhat by December akin to victory but, actually, the battles did not really end until the following year and there were many nasty battles fought in Dec of ’44 that developed.
 It took some atomic bomb to bring the war to an end.
 Will we have some miracle weapon akin to an atomic bomb?

-2020 thus far is historic, and unfortunately, for now contains more unpleasant news than good news and victory seems so far away.
+2020 thus far is historic, and unfortunately, contained more unpleasant news than good news and victory seemed so far away.
 But, thats the way it was in early 1944.
 You are living a historic time more than you realize, far above politics and the art of imagination.
-The early months of 2020 is not like 1943 or 1940, the other war years.
+The early months of 2020 were not like 1943 or 1940, the other war years.
 We are in a unique space of time.
 And, the enemy is still very powerful.
 It seems powerful and deadly everywhere.
 Italy, Spain, England, Germany, the Philippines, Japan on and on.
 It is not just an American thing.

 The passage of weeks recalls the past histories of SARS 2003 and the Swine flu of 2009 when people panicked in terms of epidemics when so-called hysteria-like warnings were ushered by WHO, and historically they were also not past epidemic killers like the Spanish Influenza of 1919.
 You cannot argue much about that.
 One of the most serious and common risks for patients now involves being on a ventilator where being on a ventilator may result in pneumonia, according to the U.S. National Institutes of Health.
 They warn the “breathing tube that’s put in your airway can allow bacteria to enter your lungs.
 As a result, you may develop ventilator-associated pneumonia (VAP).”
 Moreover, when a patient is already sick, it becomes a major concern as pneumonia may make it harder to treat their other disease or condition.
 The U.S. National Institutes of Health stated, “…Using a ventilator also can put you at risk for other problems, such as: Pneumothorax (noo-mo-THOR-aks).
 This is a condition in which air leaks out of the lungs and into the space between the lungs and the chest wall.
 This can cause pain and shortness of breath, and it may cause one or both lungs to collapse.
 Lung damage.
 Pushing air into the lungs with too much pressure can harm the lungs.

-A cousin of the enemy COVINE-19, named the flu, is deadly, too, but not as an attacker.
+A cousin of the enemy COVINE-19, is the flu, and is deadly, too.
 Both bring about nasty coughing, but the flu holds the status of being less contagious with less permeating speed as its cousin.
 Like it or not, the people are at war.
 You are witnessing something that will be remembered in the future.
 A better historic point, or question, is when will victory finally be achieved?

-While in some parts of the country the number of people entering the hospitals is increasing, in the big cities of N.Y. and L.A. the rate of hospitalization is encouraging, around April 9 it finally is showing signs of slowing.
+While in some parts of the country the number of people entering the hospitals is increasing, in the big cities of N.Y. and L.A. the rate of hospitalization is encouraging: around April 9 it finally showed signs of slowing.
 That is good news.
-However, that is not to say victory is at hand, for with the number of U.S. cases surpassing 501,000 and deaths reaching 18,693 on Apr 10, the reality is that it would be foolish to say victory is around the corner until hospitals must be able to treat all patients requiring hospitalization, without resorting to crisis standards of care.
-This pandemic is still growing in the nation’s hot spots.
+However, that is not to say victory was at hand, for with the number of U.S. cases surpassing 501,000 and deaths reaching 18,693 on Apr 10, the reality is that it would be foolish to say victory is around the corner until hospitals must be able to treat all patients requiring hospitalization, without resorting to crisis standards of care.
+This pandemic continued to grow in the nation’s hot spots.

 1) How great will the number of people getting hit in those “new hotspots” be? wherever those hotspots may be.
 2) How is the strength of the hospitals within those hotspots able to handle and contain the infections so that the rate of hospitalization and deaths stay at a relatively low number?
 And, will the entrance of the coming future downward slope be wonderfully steep?
 If we see a stable plateau that lasts into the weeks, that is not good and it will prolong recovery.

 As it is said today, we are in this thing together, and we the people got to get even more serious than we thought possible.
-The next couple of weeks and months will tell if we are able to handle this together, and if neighborhoods of cities in America are able to function while certain “important” parts of America will remain under quarantine.
 You think every city and neighborhood will look the same?
 The idea of togetherness is one thing, and it is valuable, but we are so big, the spaces of America is so varied and wide, it will be impossible to look and respond the same way for the entire nation.
 Imagination and how we respond within each state will be the determining factor.
 The rate of hospitalization will be primary, and if you read between the lines, there must be a sustained reduction in cases for at least 14 days.
 The rate of economic recovery follows.
-That is what makes 2020 different from 1944.
+That is what makes 2020-2021 different from 1944.
 A suggestion to tell if we are on the right track will be the comparison charts between March and say the summer months of July or August.
 How will they differ?
 DO the good numbers far outweigh the bad?

 4) The weather factor will come into great consideration.
 Florida and the Carolinas are not California.
 The weather that will, note I did not say might, adversely come into play must be expected.
 A plan must be started, now.
 It must be created and implemented; be it floods or tornadoes or hurricanes that will enter the picture and affect people battling COVID-19.
 2020 is not 2019.
 Whether we can put a meaningful number of people back to work—compared to todays 17 million who are unemployed—most assuredly, will depend on four factors: one will be not so nice, while the other 3 will comparatively sound nice.

 6) All the above will go haywire especially in the southern states if the hurricane season becomes ever so active and mean.
 Will a southern state or two hit by hurricane winds be allowed to scatter their population to non-affected areas?
 Will the airlines, assuming they will be running, allow anybody to fly in and out?
 The front-lines of Summer will look very different to both southern states and non-southern states.
 The worst possible scenario is that during the time from now until say September, people who did not take COVID-19 seriously, they will beg others to come to their rescue.
 And, what will be the response if there is no drug yet found by the labs?
 The distance between the affected and the non-affected may prove a high mountain to traverse.
 The word “invasion” may even creep up as a negative connotation.
 If people in places like Florida still refuse stay-at-home orders—and Florida is considered a hot spot—when August and September rolls around and is critically hit by one or a series of hurricanes, who will offer help and rush in their first-responders if the miracle of some drug is no where ready by September?
 It matters whether all the components will come together now, next month, or summer.
 Just like what made 1944 so special.
 Each of us in a sense becomes a Rosie the Riveter.
-All kinds of components came together in a positive manner to overcome the enemy, which in January had seemed unstoppable.
-All kinds of components must work together and come together in 2020, and as Chris Cuomo who was hit by the coronavirus says, it depends on us to get better.
-And, finally, if nations which are in our southern hemisphere or from the Caribbean all fall to the tempest of hurricanes, remember this: will normal channels of assistance rush to their aid when the possible scenario that those countries will be experiencing ensue, namely a rise of infected cases, similar to what the northern hemisphere countries experienced and felt in March and April.
+All kinds of components must together in a positive manner to overcome the enemy, which in January had seemed unstoppable.
+All kinds of components must work together and come together in 2020 and 2021.
 Just what might we expect is a rhetorical question—from a future that is not that far away, and is marching faster to us than we can realize, but we must work together.